Apple steps into the movie business

 Apple declined to comment on its plans for going into movie production.
 The company also did not specify which theatres, or theatre chains, if any, would screen the three movies it acquired this year.

-Ted Mundorff, the chief executive of Landmark Theaters, the largest independent cinema chain in the country, with 265 screens, questioned Apple’s strategy of putting films in theatres with awards season underway.
+Ted Mundorff, the chief executive of Landmark Theatres, the largest independent cinema chain in the country, with 265 screens, questioned Apple’s strategy of putting films in theatres with awards season underway.

 “That’s the danger of going up against all the marketing horsepower the other studios are using to get into the Academy conversation,” Mundorff added.